SE::Google::Compromised - Checking for This site may be hacked label in Google

 yandex.ru

-In the query format, we will specify a macro for substituting additional words from the Keywords.txt file.
-This method allows you to check the site database by a keyword database and get positions as a result:
+In the query format, we will specify a macro for substituting additional words from the Keywords.txt file, this method allows checking a database of sites against a database of keys and getting positions as a result:

 $query {subs:Keywords}